uw-it-aca/myuw-styleguide/copy.md

 ## Cards
 Cards are used frequently on MyUW.
 Every card can be broken down into the following items:
  1. A base card.
 There are three types of base cards:
   1. Plain card
-   2. Expandable cards (two versions)
+  2. Expandable cards (two versions
+ 2. Components that go inside of the base card.

 ## Dividers
 ## Expansion Panels